R32/lex/README.md

 Lex
 ------

-Build lexer and simple parser(LR0) in macro.
+Build lexer and simple parser(SimpleLR) in macro.

 ## Samples